#doitanyway, #freedom, #opportunity, #teens, #whiplash, Find A Way, sunshine & rainbows, Trauma

 This process is a way of coping, using your gift, being authentic, being real, and living.
 You may possess something that transforms these emotions into some thing-spectacular, creative, and possibly beautiful.

-However, even if what you enjoy doing doesn’t turn a profit or if no one likes it, this process is what flows for YOU and YOU AS AN INDIVIDUAL.
+However, even if what you enjoy doing doesn’t turn a profit or if no one likes it, do it anyway.

 Doing YOU is doing something YOU enjoy.
 THE point is: instead of numbing these feelings out, or ignoring them, you stay with them, feel them and eventually “do” some thing therapeutic with these emotions.
-Perhaps just putting your foot in front of the other and walking in the “allowing yourself” to just “be”.

 What ideas come to mind?